jbemmel/srl-self-organizing/labs/evpn-mh-as-mc-lag/Multi_Vendor_Considerations.md

 Moreover, note how the LACP system MAC address is based on the 'es-sys-mac', and the generated ESI value contains this same MAC address (using a Type 0x3 ESI).
 While logical, this further reduces flexibility with respect to possible configurations.
 SR Linux can match the Cumulus configuration by setting ESI==0x03:\<system-id-mac\>:... but vice versa is not always possible.

-As a workaround, we can use static lags on the network facing side instead:
+While SR Linux can match most Cumulus settings, it does not accept multiple lags with the same admin-key for LACP.
+As a workaround, we can use static lags on the network facing side instead; this results in the following Multi-Vendor EVPN Multi-Homing interop topology
 ![plot](Multi_vendor_evpn_mh.png)

 # EVPN Control plane